 How can I find treatment for addiction as a first responder?
 When bad things happen, society counts on first responders to save the day.
 After all, first responders have the specialized training and experience to make sure we stay healthy and alive when tragedy hits.
 But with the stress of a job where you face tragedy and trauma every day, first responders often develop mental disorders and substance abuse problems.
 This is so tragic because these people put their life on the line to protect strangers, and when they get home from work, the trouble doesn’t necessarily end.
 Alcohol dependence is especially common for first responders who deal with repeated trauma.
-When addiction does take over, it’s important find qualified first responder addiction treatment.
+When addiction does take over, it’s important to find qualified first responder addiction treatment.
 Make the decision to fight your addiction using a very specialized first responders detox program.

 PTSD & Stress Fuel First Responder Addiction